sij-ai/pathScripts/README.md

   - Preserves file extensions.
   - Splits on capital letters and numbers intelligently.
 - **Word Detection**:
-  - Uses NLTK’s English word corpus and WordNet to identify valid words.
+  - Uses NLTK's English word corpus and WordNet to identify valid words.
   - Common words like "and", "the", "of" are always treated as valid.
 - **Automatic Renaming**:
   - Processes all files in the current directory (ignores hidden files).